JaceDeane/pokeRGBplus/TO DO.md

 - Include and check all hidden items from R/B exist and are in the right place

+- Magikarp Salesman event

-- Update Route 4 to RB equivalent*
+- Route 3 & Route 4 events/Trainers, etc.

 - Update Diglett's Cave (all)